 1969.
-Dr. Herbert Wallbrecher (died 1997) acquired the company and plot of land at Simoniusstrasse.
-Pumpenfabrik Wangen starts with a handful of employees thet build the first pump, the A-pump.
-A tank pump with internal three-way slide valve, made for use in agriculture.
+Dr. Herbert Wallbrecher (died 1997) acquires the company and a plot of land on Simoniusstrasse.
+Pumpenfabrik Wangen starts with a handful of employees who build the first pump, the A-pump, a tank pump with an internal three-way slide valve, for use in agriculture.

 1971.
 "We need to become better known, be more visible.
 This is why we have to attend trade fairs," was the unanimous opinion.
 It was therefore decided that the company would attend a major trade fair for the first time: the international industrial fair in Hanover.

 1972.
 The second large trade fair attended by the pump factory was the IFAT in Munich, an international trade show for the waste water industry.
 After the IFAT show, a pump was developed that would play a key part in the company's success in the coming years: the hopper feed pump, known by the simple designation "R" for its German name "Rachenpumpe".
 It is a pump with a hopper, in which a screw feeds the feed medium into the pump itself, ensuring a constant supply of material.

 1973.
 Based on the increasing demand, it was decided to extend the building to include a production hall.
 Following a successful test phase of the hopper feed pump prototype a year before, the "R80" went into production.
 Waste water technology, industrial waste disposal and – in a hygienic advancement – the food industry, still benefit from this today.

 1975.
 Having grown to employ a workforce of forty five, the Wangen site was now extended to include a metalworking shop.
 In addition to several trade fairs in Germany, the pump factory also even attended the international waste water fair in Philadelphia, USA.